TrumpetBox/trumpetbox-windows/README.md

 Download

-Unzip
+Unzip TrumpetBox Desktop Windows Application into a folder

-Change into unzip TrumpetBox directory
+Change into the unzipped TrumpetBox Desktop Windows Application folder

 Double Click on TrumpetBox.exe

+Enjoy!